davetang/machine_learning/variant/README.md

 # Benchmark dataset

 The paper "[The evaluation of tools used to predict the impact of missense variants is hindered by two types of circularity](http://www.ncbi.nlm.nih.gov/pubmed/25684150)" and the related [blog post](http://cazencott.info/index.php/post/2015/03/27/Beware-of-circularity-Evaluating-SNV-deleteriousness-prediction-tools) is a must read.
-It provides useful benchmark datasets that only contains variants not used for training in various deleteriousness prediction programs and discusses a main problem of variant databases, which is that genes usually only contain a single type of variant.
-For example, gene *abc* contains only benign variants and gene *def* only contains pathogenic variants.
-Thus a classifier, which uses a metric that reflects the number of previously identified pathogenic in a given gene, will correctly classify another variant found in the same gene as pathogenic.
-This has some biological rationale, since some genes are less tolerant to mutations and are more likely to cause disease.
-However, if the benchmark data set has a mixture of variants in genes, i.e. gene *abc* had both benign and pathogenic variants, the classifier would not perform as well.
+The paper describes the evaluation of 10 pathogenicity prediction tools on five variant datasets, and discusses the difficulty in the evaluation due to two types of circularity.
+The first is due to an overlap of variants in the training and testing data; the second is due to the presence of "pure proteins", which are proteins that contain only benign or pathogenic variants.
+For example, protein *abc* contains only benign variants and protein *def* contains only pathogenic variants.
+To demonstrate how this can be a problem the paper discusses the strategy behind the prediction tool, FATHMM.
+Variants are weighted by FATHMM using two metrics, Wn and Wd, which represent the relative frequency of neutral and deleterious variants respectively in the relevant protein family.
+Thus a variant in "pure protein" with only deleterious variants will be weighted higher in terms of deleteriousness.
+Since this "pure protein" only contains deleterious variants, FATHMM will make a correct prediction.
+This is a problem because it seems very likely that neutral variants can occur in this "pure protein".
+Perhaps there is some biological rationale behind this, as some proteins are less tolerant to mutations and are more likely to cause disease, hence there is a greater ratio of deleterious variants in the protein.
+It may also be due to the fact that once a protein has been implicated in an disorder, there will be more reports of pathogenic variants in the protein.

+Grimm et al. also provides five benchmark datasets; three of the datasets only contain variants that have not been used for training in various pathogenicity prediction tools.
+To download the data:

 ~~~~{.bash}
 # download Grimm et al. dataset